Can Sleeprate help me?

 Usually, you’ll be asked to use your work email/ university email (based on the wellness department providing the benefit, make sure to follow the instructions on the webpage).

-Download the Sleeprate app, then click “LOG IN” using the same credentials used for your account creation (i.e., the same email address).
+After creating an account on the weblink, download the Sleeprate app and click “LOG IN”.
+Ensure that you proceed with the same credentials used for the account creation (i.e., the same email address).

 If I switch phones, will I have to buy the product again?

 The Sleeprate app is a monthly subscription app, when switching phones; you must make sure your subscription is properly managed on the App Store/ Google Play.
 To check your subscription to the app, you have to access directly Subscriptions under Apple ID on App Store or Subscriptions in the main menu on Google Play.
 Your credentials to access the Sleeprate app will stay the same.

 Learn the Sleeprate Language

 If you are using the Sleeprate app, the terms below will help you learn more about the terminology used in the app.

 The total time spent awake during the night after initially falling asleep.

 The time when the recording starts: this is the time when the “Start” button is pressed with the intention of going to sleep.

 This screen displays the sleep data scores available from a single sleep session.